basarat/cab/README.md

 # cab
-Code Analysis B__.
+Code Analysis Butler.
 Gives in depth analysis and a dev environment for TypeScript that is:

 * easy to install
 * easy to use

+Let us take you for a ride of your life.

 ## Usage
 Run the following to get it: